SS-2005/Strivers-A2Z-DSA-Python/README.md

         spaces += 2
 ```

-`Note : This will be updated within 24 Hours`
+`Note : Will update with 24 hours`

 ---
 ## 📌 License